 If you’re a buyer having difficulty coming up with your own closing costs, we can negotiate them with the Seller.
 Often the Seller doesn’t care whether the break comes off the sales price or assisting the Buyer with their closing costs.
 A credit for $5,000 to go toward closing costs will be a much greater bang for the buyer’s buck.
 The price reduction won’t amount to much more than a few dollars per month over the length of the home loan.
 But saving $5,000 at the closing will be money right back in the buyer’s pocket.

-What about Peoria Sellers?
+What about home sellers?
 Fewer line items but overall a higher amount of fees when you factor in the Broker Fee, Title Fee, Owner’s Title Policy, HOA Transfer Fees, taxes and the payoff on their existing loan(s) to name a few.

-Need more information about what Peoria Buyers and Seller pay in closing costs?
-Speak with Troy Elston, a local Peoria West USA Agent
+Need more information about what Home Buyers and Seller pay in closing costs?
+Speak with Troy Elston today, a local Peoria West USA Agent